coryt414/CS50-Assignments/README.md

 Caesar.c is a slightly more robust program than previous entries.
 This program serves to encrypt user-entered text using a Caesar Cipher (letter + user defined key = new letter).
 The program takes one positive numeric command line argument, and returns an error for any more or less than one argument or if the argument is not a positive numeric entry.
 The command line argument serves as the "key" (k) for the cipher.
 The user is then prompted to enter plain text that will be encrypted.
 Any capital & lowercase letters will be shifted by "k" while any non-letter characters will be preserved (i.e. punctuation & numbers).
 The cipher text will then e printed for the user.

+---

+# Problem Set 3

+Plurality.c implements a plurality election.
+The program takes candidates as command line arguments (max 9 candidates), and then takes user input to determine how many voters are involved, then collects votes one user at a time (1 vote per voter).
+The program calculates the winner or winners of the election and prints the name(s).

+Runoff.c is a program that implements a more complex runoff election.
+The program takes candidates as command line arguments (max 9 candidates), and then takes user input to determine how many voters are involved.
+From there, the user is prompted to rank candidates for each voter, so that each voters ballot contains the complete list of candidates in order of voter preference.
+The program reports if there is a tie among all candidates, a winner if one candidate has more than 50% of the vote, or begins eliminating candidates one by one based on who has the minimum number of votes.
+As each candidate is elimintated, the program re-assesses if any candidates have received the majority vote by looking at subsequent selections by voters who have had their candidate eliminated from the running.
+Final result of the program is an announcement of the winner's name printed to the console.